 As I’ve mentioned, we can reintroduce alcohol after you reach your goal.
 The amount of alcohol your body can handle while maintaining your goal is different for everyone so you’re going to have to make that decision on your own.

-We all know that alcohol is not a health food and anyone who comes up with a study that alcohol is good in anyway I would take with a grain of salt.
+We all know that alcohol is not a health food and anyone who comes up with a study that alcohol is good for you in anyway I would personally take with a grain of salt.